Christine Davis, DVM

 What extracurricular activities do you enjoy?

-I enjoy playing viola in the Portsmouth Symphony Orchestra, doing pottery, and baking.
+I enjoy playing viola in the Portsmouth Symphany Orchestra, doing pottery, and baking.

 Cathy Gajewski, DVM